SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/H - Deep Convolutional Neural Networks.md

 ## Pooling Layer

-- To reduce the dimensions of the convolutional layer output, the pooling of the activation is performed at the pooling layer.
+- To reduce the dimensions of the convolutional layer output, pooling of the activation is performed at the pooling layer.
 Either max or average pooling is used at the pooling layer.
 Pooling *downsamples* the input.
 - The convolved features are divided into disjoint regions and pooled by either taking the maximum or the mean.
 Pooled features are *translational invariant*.
 The default stride is equal to the pooling width.

 ### Input $\rightarrow$ Output